-Beyond traffic and environmental effects, specific material and design choices significantly impact skid resistance and its long-term performance \citep{peng2024long}.
-The mineralogy of aggregates greatly influences their susceptibility to wear and polishing; for example, poly-mineral aggregates tend to exhibit higher polishing resistance and friction than mono-mineral ones like limestone \citep{zhang2024impact}.
-Aggregate dimension also plays a role, with finer aggregates typically providing higher initial friction but experiencing a more pronounced reduction with polishing \citep{roshan2025impact}.
-For asphalt mixtures, the long-term skid resistance is primarily determined by coarse aggregates, while fine aggregates mainly affect the initial friction \citep{liu2021effect}.
-The type and dosage of binder can influence the initial stripping phase, affecting both friction values and the time required for complete binder removal \citep{alkofahi2019evaluation}.
+The type and dosage of binder can influence the initial stripping phase, which affects both friction values and the time required for complete binder removal \citep{alkofahi2019evaluation}.
 Pavement macro-texture and air voids are crucial, as they influence the actual tire-pavement contact area and drainage capacity \citep{pranjic2018pavement}.
 The use of recycled materials like reclaimed asphalt pavement (RAP) or crumb rubber, and warm mix asphalt (WMA) additives, may have a detrimental effect on skid resistance and can delay binder removal \citep{putra2019skid}.
-Grooving pavements is an effective measure to enhance drainage and skid resistance, and reduce hydroplaning risk, but groove deterioration due to wear or rubber deposits can compromise their effectiveness \citep{pasindu2020analytical}.
-Pavement markings also affect skid resistance, with marking materials and glass beads potentially reducing friction compared to the surrounding pavement, though anti-skid additives can mitigate this \citep{anderson1980wet}.
+Grooving pavements improves drainage and skid resistance, and reduces hydroplaning risk.
+However, groove deterioration from wear or rubber deposits can lessen their effectiveness \citep{pasindu2020analytical}.
+Pavement markings also influence skid resistance.
+The materials used and glass beads can decrease friction compared to the surrounding pavement.
+However, anti-skid additives can help to reduce this effect. \citep{anderson1980wet}.